ASPCA® Disaster Response – Request for Proposals

-- Must be an established 501(c)(3) or governmental entity located within the United States and territories
+- Must be an established nonprofit or governmental entity located within the United States and territories

-- Must be an authorized disaster response agency integrated into a jurisdiction’s emergency disaster response through an existing MOU, by being written into the jurisdiction’s disaster plan, by way of a formal request on official letterhead from an agency having jurisdiction, or by similar means that verify the organization’s official and ongoing role.
+- Must be an authorized disaster response organization integrated into a jurisdiction’s emergency disaster response through an existing Memorandum of Understanding (MOU), by being written into the jurisdiction’s disaster plan, by way of a formal request on official letterhead from an agency having jurisdiction, or by similar means that verify the organization’s official and ongoing role

 - If a past ASPCA® grant recipient, must be current on all reporting requirements